gruntwork-io/terragrunt/README.md

    forget to enable remote state storage before applying them, and end up creating a bunch of duplicate resources.
    Sometimes you do remember to enable remote state storage, but you use the wrong configuration (e.g. the wrong S3 bucket name or key) and you end up overwriting the state for a totally different set of templates.
+1. If you define all of your environments (stage, prod) and components (database, app server) in one set of templates (and therefore one state file), then a mistake anywhere can cause problems everywhere.
+To isolate different environments and components, you need to define your Terraform code in multiple different folders (see [How to manage Terraform state](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa)), but this makes it harder to manage state and quickly spin up and tear down environments.

-The goal of Terragrunt is to take Terraform, which is a fantastic tool, and make it even better for teams by providing a simple, free locking mechanism, and enforcing best practices around CLI usage.
-Check out [Add Automatic Remote State Locking and Configuration to Terraform with Terragrunt](https://blog.gruntwork.io/add-automatic-remote-state-locking-and-configuration-to-terraform-with-terragrunt-656a57565a4d) for more info.
+The goal of Terragrunt is to take Terraform, which is a fantastic tool, and make it even better for teams by providing a simple, free locking mechanism, and enforcing best practices around CLI usage and state management.

 ## Install